MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ---
 # Upgrading an unmodified application to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2019 Wave 2

 Use this scenario if you have a Business Central application that has not been modified.
-The application might include Microsoft (1st party) extensions and custom extensions (3rd party).
+Your solution might include Microsoft (1st party) extensions and custom extensions (3rd party).
 With this upgrade, you will replace the C/AL base application with the new Business Central V15.0 base app extension.
 The result will be a fully upgraded application and platform on V15.0.

 <!-- For this scenario, I am upgrading a BC 14.0 unmodified base application.
 Because the application was unmodified, I upgraded to the BC 15 base app.-->